 - originality: special shootings are organized to make custom photos that correspond to the style defined in a brand book or specific campaign guidelines

 - high-quality: no doubt, the quality of photos directly influences the impression about the particular item and the brand in general

-- optimization for web: being quality, photos shouldn’t be too big as it can dramatically influence the loading time, which in turn has a great impact on SEO; also, pages loading slowly are the solid reason for high bounce rate – unless the website offers something absolutely unique and super exclusive, people will just go away instead of waiting.
+- optimization for the web: being quality, photos shouldn’t be too big as it can dramatically influence the loading time, which in turn has a great impact on SEO; also, pages loading slowly are the solid reason for high bounce rate – unless the website offers something absolutely unique and super exclusive, people will just go away instead of waiting.